Albert Vanhoye: Formation and studies

 Vanhoye was born on 24 July 1923 at Hazebrouck, French Flanders.
-During World War II in Occupied France, Vanhoye was made to work in a factory producing gunpowder for the German war effort.
+During World War II in occupied France, Vanhoye was made to work in a factory producing gunpowder for the German war effort.
 To avoid being sent to work in Nazi Germany, he secretly traveled on foot across the entire width of France to reach the unoccupied zone.
 Vanhoye entered the Society of Jesus on 11 September 1941 in Le Vignau, Landes, and took his first vows on 15 November 1944.
 He studied at Jesuit Scholasticates in France and Belgium.
 He obtained a licentiate in classical literature at the Sorbonne and another in theology from the University of Enghien.
 He received a Doctorate in Sacred Scripture with a thesis on the literary structure of the Letter to the Hebrews from the Pontifical Biblical Institute (the Biblicum) in Rome in 1961.
 He was ordained a priest of the Society of Jesus on 25 July 1954 in Enghien, Belgium.
 He took his final vows as a Jesuit on 2 February 1959.

 Teaching and research

 After teaching for three years at the Jesuit study house of Chantilly, he became Professor of Scripture at the Pontifical Biblical Institute in 1963; he was dean of the faculty from 1969 to 1975 and served as its rector from 1984 to 1990.
 He retired in 1998.
 His research and teaching dealt with the New Testament Letters, in particular the Letter to the Hebrews.
 During his years at the Biblicum he directed 29 theses.

 He was a member of the commission that prepared the apostolic constitution Sapientia Christiana on ecclesiastical universities and faculties, which Pope John Paul II issued in 1979.
-He was a consultor of several dicasteries of the Roman Curia: the Pontifical Council for Promoting Christian Unity from 1980-1996, the Congregation for Catholic Education beginning in 1976, and the Congregation for the Doctrine of the Faith beginning in 1990.
+He was a consultor of several dicasteries of the Roman Curia: the Pontifical Council for Promoting Christian Unity from 1980 to 1996, the Congregation for Catholic Education beginning in 1976, and the Congregation for the Doctrine of the Faith beginning in 1990.

 He was Secretary of the Pontifical Biblical Commission from 1990 to 2001, under its president Cardinal Joseph Ratzinger, later Pope Benedict XVI.
 In that post, Vanhoye played an important role in two important studies that, in the words of a Jesuit appraisal, "extended the work of the [Second Vatican] Council": L'Interprétation de la Bible dans l'Église (1993) and Le Peuple juif et ses saintes Écritures dans la Bible chrétienne (2001).
 He retired from teaching when he turned 75 in 1998.